Schools and associations

 Car kit

 We provide car kits suitable for different age groups.
-They can be assembled in the (high) school itself or elsewhere.
+They can be assembled in the school building itself or elsewhere.

 Assembly guide